CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 ![DNS Data Exfil Process](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/9881e420044ca01239d34c858342b888.png)

 Let's assume that we have a filed called `creds.txt`, and we want to move it over DNS.
-We first need to encode its content and attach it as a subdomain by performing the following steps:
+We need to:
 1. Get the required data that needs to be exfiltrated.
 2. Encode the data.
 3. Send the encoded data as a subdomain, keeping in mind the DNS length limitations.
-If we exceed those limits, the data will be split and more DNS requests will be sent.
+If we exceed those limits, the data will be split, and more DNS requests will be sent.

 ![creds.txt example](https://tryhackme-images.s3.amazonaws.com/user-uploads/5d617515c8cd8348d0b4e68f/room-content/a7ac15da0501d577dadcf53b4143ff98.png)

-Our goal for this task if to transfer the content of the `credit.txt` file from `victim2.thm.com` to `attacker.thm.com` using the `att.tunnel.com` nameserver.
+Our goal for this task is transferring the content of the `credit.txt` file from `victim2.thm.com` to `attacker.thm.com` using the `att.tunnel.com` nameserver.

 1. We need to make the `attacker` machine ready to receive DNS requests.
-We will connect to it via SSH (via fist connecting to `jump.thm.com`), and then we will capture the network traffic for any incoming UDP/53 packets using `tcpdump`:
+We will connect to it via SSH (by fist connecting to `jump.thm.com`), and then we will capture the network traffic for any incoming UDP/53 packets using `tcpdump`:

     ```shell
     # connect to attacker via SSH